-2018 just started, so your inbox is probably filled with Top Trends lists, like 'The top 10 innovations you can't miss in 2018'.
-But if you really want to get ahead this year, make sure you put those lists in the right context.
+If you really want to get ahead this year, make sure you put all the trend lists out there in the right context.
 It's not the technology that's going to change the game.
 It's you.

 We sat down with Mirabeau's Hayo Rubingh, Director of DevOps, and Peet Sneekes, Senior Creative Consultant, to talk about why technological advancements are simply enablers.
 You must first know where you're going before you can let new tools take you there.